Follow the conference on X #NMPMental

 Reflect on prescribing decision making including difficult issues: pharmacology & prescribing decision making, understanding co-morbidity issues and drug interactions, and issues around sedation

-Understand how you can support, audit and expand non medical prescribing practice
+Understand how you can support, audit and expand nurse prescribing practice

 Identify key strategies for reducing polypharmacy and deprescribing